JustinMorgan/universal-boilerplate/README.md

     source <path/to/universal-boilerplate>/prompt/bash-prompt.sh

-For now, this isn't implemented for the Windows terminal.
+For now, custom prompts aren't implemented for CMD or PowerShell.

 ### 5. Create a .gitignore file